jsdemple/sidewalk_data_streamer/README.md

 6. Start the consumers: `cd /home/guest/host/pipeline && ~/anaconda2/bin/python consume_spoof_data.py -i dmi` where the `-i` option selects which instrument data to receive data from.
 7. Connect as guest: `ssh -p 23 guest@localhost`; password is `guest`

+# Running the raw side of the pipeline only
+We may just use the raw only for a while until we define the aggregations better.
+For now this is a sure-fire way to ensure that all data is saved even at very rapid speeds.
+The speeds indicated by the `-d` option below reflect the actual speeds that these instruments collect data.
+There will be other instruments collecting data, but they will likely need to be on different containers since running them is significantly different compared to these instruments.
+## Producer start
+* cd /home/guest/host/pipeline && ~/anaconda2/bin/python generate_spoof_data.py -d 0.2 -i dmi
+* cd /home/guest/host/pipeline && ~/anaconda2/bin/python generate_spoof_data.py -d 0.2 -i gps
+* cd /home/guest/host/pipeline && ~/anaconda2/bin/python generate_spoof_data.py -d 0.1 -i imu

+## Consumer start
+* cd /home/guest/host/pipeline && ~/anaconda2/bin/python consume_spoof_data.py -i dmi
+* cd /home/guest/host/pipeline && ~/anaconda2/bin/python consume_spoof_data.py -i gps
+* cd /home/guest/host/pipeline && ~/anaconda2/bin/python consume_spoof_data.py -i imu